 Give each other space.

 Just because you’re living together doesn’t mean you’ll actually want to spend all of your time together.
 There are going to be plenty of times where you’ll each want to do your own thing.
 And that’s okay!
 Dave loves to play video games.
 It’s how he unwinds when he’s stressed.
-I like to watch Netflix, blog, etc. While many couples have their own actual space in the house, Dave and I have learned to each do our own thing while still being in the same room.
-It’s nice because we can talk if we want, but silence is totally cool too!
-We each have things that are ours.
-Dave has his own desk with his laptop, PlayStation, comfy chair, etc. Likewise, I have my own space when I can work or put all my clutter without it being in his way.
+I like to watch Netflix, blog, etc. We each have our own space in the house – he’s turned the den into a man cave and I have an office of my own.
 However you decide to do it is up to you, just make sure you each have your own space and your own stuff in the house.

 Giving each other space might not mean space in the house, but just the ability to do your own thing.
 Just because you live together, doesn’t mean you have to always go out together.
 You each have your own friends and your own interests.
 There’s nothing wrong with going out with a friend for the evening, or the boyfriend heading to a friend’s house to play video games.
 You did these things before you lived together, and it’s important to keep them up now.

 When you’re living together, you’re obviously spending more time together.
 And you’re noticing more things about your significant other that you didn’t know before.
 Maybe things that annoy you.
 The bottom line is, there are going to be conflicts.
 You’re going to butt heads occasionally.
 But it’s so important to keep those lines of communication open!
 I’m not great at communication.
 But if something is bothering me, Dave can tell.
 And it throws off his mood and the entire vibe of our home.
 And then we’re both tense and more prone to snap at one another.
 I could have avoided all of that by just communicating in the first place!